Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

-As shown in Fig.~\ref{DDAD}, we use two modules, NDM and UDM, in the Stage 1 to model the dual-distribution, whose training process is illustrated in Fig.~\ref{DDM}.
-Each module is an ensemble of $K$ reconstruction networks with the same architecture but different random initialization of parameters and random shuffling of training samples, trained by the Mean Squared Error (\emph{MSE}) Loss to minimize reconstruction errors on the training set.
-Specifically, NDM is trained on only normal dataset $D_n$ as:
+As shown in Fig.~\ref{DDAD}, we use two modules, the NDM and UDM, in Stage 1 to model the dual-distribution.
+The training process is illustrated in Fig.~\ref{DDM}.
+Each module is an ensemble of $K$ reconstruction networks with the same architecture but different random initialization of parameters and random shuffling of training samples, and is trained by the mean squared error (MSE) loss to minimize reconstruction errors on the training set.
+Specifically, the NDM is trained on only the normal dataset $D_n$ as

-where \emph{N} is the size of the normal dataset $D_n$, $\bm{x}_A$ is the input training image of NDM, and $\bm{\hat{x}}_{Ai}$ is the reconstruction of $\bm{x}_A$ from the $i$-th network in NDM.
-Similarly, the loss function of UDM trained on both normal image dataset $D_n$ and unlabeled dataset $D_u$ can be written as:
+where \emph{N} is the size of the normal dataset $D_n$, $\bm{x}_A$ is the input training image of the NDM, and $\bm{\hat{x}}_{Ai}$ is the reconstruction of $\bm{x}_A$ from the $i$-th network in the NDM.
+Similarly, the loss function of UDM trained on both the normal image dataset $D_n$ and unlabeled dataset $D_u$ can be written as

-Through this way, NDM models the distribution of known normal images while UDM captures effective information of abnormalities from the unlabeled dataset as a complement of normal images.
+In this way, the NDM models the distribution of known normal images, while the UDM captures effective information of abnormalities from the unlabeled dataset as a complement to the normal images.